KIGNet: Physics-Motivated Multi-Graph Representation Learning for Explainable Jet Tagging: Results

 \subsection{Explainability Analysis}

-To understand which kinematic variables the network prioritizes when classifying jets, we apply an explainability analysis called Gradient-weighted Class Activation Mapping (Grad-CAM) \cite{Selvaraju2017_GradCAM}.
-This technique reveals how much each of the four graph representations, encoding $\Delta$, $k_T$, $z$, and $m^2$, contributes to the final classification decision.
-The method works by tracking how sensitive the network's output is to each input feature: if changing a particular graph representation affects the prediction, that feature is deemed important.
-Table~\ref{tab:classwise_importance} presents a quantitative analysis of feature importance across the ten jet classes using Gradient-weighted Class Activation Mapping (Grad-CAM).
-The analysis reveals distinct patterns in how the four kinematic variables contribute to classification decisions for different jet classification.
-Angular separation ($\Delta$) demonstrates the highest contribution for most classes, ranging from 38.32\% to 45.05\%, with high importance for leptonic jet classes ($H \to \ell\nu qq'$ at 45.05\% and $t \to b\ell\nu$ at 43.98\%).
-Transverse momentum ($k_T$) shows complementary importance, contributing most strongly to gluon jets ($H \to gg$ at 40.24\%) and hadronic top decays ($t \to bqq'$ at 38.74\%).
-Together, these two dominant features ($\Delta$ and $k_T$) account for approximately 75\% of the classification signal across all classes.
-The momentum fraction ($z$) maintains moderate importance across all classes (12.22\% - 15.54\%), while invariant mass squared ($m^2$) shows the lowest overall contribution (7.68\% - 13.64\%).
-Notably, $m^2$ exhibits higher relevance for heavy jets such as $H \to b\bar{b}$ (13.64\%), consistent with theoretical expectations that invariant mass provides discrimination for heavy quark identification.
-These class-specific variations in feature importance demonstrate that E-PCN learns physically meaningful patterns of different jet formation mechanisms.
+We apply the Grad-CAM concept to understand which kinematic variables the network prioritizes when classifying jets.
+The method quantifies how sensitive the network's output is to each graph representation: if modifying a particular graph branch substantially affects the prediction, that feature is deemed important.

+Table~\ref{tab:classwise_importance} presents the class-wise feature importance.
+Angular separation ($\Delta$) demonstrates the highest contribution for most classes, ranging from 38.27\% to 45.05\%, with particularly high importance for leptonic channels ($H \to \ell\nu qq'$ at 45.05\% and $t \to b\ell\nu$ at 43.98\%).
+Relative transverse momentum ($k_T$) shows complementary importance, contributing most strongly to gluon jets ($H \to gg$ at 40.24\%) and hadronic top decays ($t \to bqq'$ at 38.74\%).
+Together, $\Delta$ and $k_T$ account for approximately 76\% of the classification signal across all classes.
+Momentum fraction ($z$) maintains moderate importance (12.22\%-15.54\%), while invariant mass squared ($m^2$) shows the lowest overall contribution (7.68\%-13.64\%).
+Notably, $m^2$ exhibits higher relevance for heavy-flavor jets such as $H \to b\bar{b}$ (13.64\%), consistent with the theoretical expectation that invariant mass provides discrimination for heavy-quark identification.